Twenty Years of EA’s NHL Hockey: A Look Back at the OriginalDecember 1, 2011 at 12:30 am | Posted in Reviews | 7 Comments

 While NHL Hockey was the title for the North American release, EA did not use the NHL license for their game in Europe on the Mega Drive, instead opting for a game with International teams.
 This title was dubbed EA Hockey and the engine and game features are naturally the same as NHL Hockey.
 You’ll certainly recognize some player numbers like #99 on Team Canada also.
 EA Hockey is a fun spin on the great NHL Hockey engine, as the disparity between the team’s talent is considerably larger and can offer a fun challenge through a tournament.
 Rest assured, just like its counterpart in North America, fighting and penalty calls are out of control with how frequently they happen.
 All a part of the fun and mystique of NHL and EA Hockey.

 I mentioned earlier that EA was promoting their twenty years of NHL Hockey.
 Here is a link to their video which includes a great story about when they debuted the game at the Stanley Cup Finals in 1991.
 For copyright and weird download/sign-up reasons, I’m passing on embedding this one.
-Check it out and feel free to share your reflections on the early NHL Hockey titles here in the comments (its free and you don’t even have to sign up!) or on Twitter.
+[Author's note one year later: the video is nowhere to be found.
+Sorry] Check it out and feel free to share your reflections on the early NHL Hockey titles here in the comments (its free and you don’t even have to sign up!) or on Twitter.
 I’d love to discuss everyone’s nostalgic feelings on the franchise.